Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    This war can be found in the `Web Applications` folder of the alfresco-content-accelerator-base-package zip.

-3. (Pnp ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:
+3. (Pnp and HR ONLY) This step is only required if using the Policy and Procedure Content Accelerator or HR Content Accelerator solution:

-   Copy the `WizardAdmin.war` file into the `TOMCAT_HOME/webapps` directory.
+   Copy the `WizardAdmin.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

-   This war can be found in the `Web Applications` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.
+   You'll find this WAR file in the `Web Applications` folder of the `alfresco-content-accelerator-policy-and-procedure-accelerator` zip or `alfresco-content-accelerator-sehr-accelerator` zip.

 4. Configure Tomcat for shared classpath loader as well as encoded slashes: